Megacycle III (2017-2018)

 Cycle 1 (2017–19): College of Liberal Arts & Social Sciences (LAS) Humanities Programs

-Cycle 2 (2018–20): School for New Learning (Graduate and Undergraduate) and College of Computing & Digital Media
+Cycle 2 (2018–20): School of Continuing and Professional Studies (Graduate and Undergraduate) and College of Computing & Digital Media

 Cycle 3 (2019–21): College of Science & Health (CSH) Natural Sciences, Health Science, and